akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### A Quiet Separation

-The Duchess of Brittany had been pressing for Godfrey to visit their mother in Devon.
-“She is unwell,” Matilda FitzRoy said.
-“It would do her heart good to see you.”

-The Beaumont agent, overhearing this, murmured to Sir Guy: “Let him go.
-A prince who is absent cannot protect a goose girl.”

-Godfrey hesitated.
-He did not want to leave Beatrice.
+### The Queen’s Garden

+The sun was pale over the high stone walls of the Queen’s garden.
+Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
+A few paces away, her ladies-in-waiting whispered and embroidered, their voices a soft hum that masked—but did not hide—the conversation at the center.

+Mathilda Fitzroy leaned toward her brother Godfrey.
+“Our mother is unwell, Godfrey.
+She asks for you.
+It would do her heart more good than any tonic to see you in Devon.”

-But the Queen, who had her own reasons, said: “Go.
-I will keep her safe.
-There is work here—visiting the sick, distributing alms.
-The court should see the King’s future daughter‑in‑law as a woman of charity, not just a goose girl.”
+The Queen watched Beatrice, who was standing quietly by a rosebushes.
+“Go, Godfrey,” the Queen commanded, though her eyes remained on the girl.
+“I will keep Beatrice here under my own shadow.
+There is work for her—visiting the sick at the infirmary and distributing alms to the poor of Westminster.
+The court must see the King’s future daughter-in-law as a woman of mercy, not just a girl from the shires.”

-Beatrice tried to hide her disappointment.
-“How long will you be gone?”
+Beatrice felt a chill that had nothing to do with the wind.
+“How long will the road hold you?” she asked, her voice barely a whisper.

 “A fortnight.
-Perhaps less.”
-Godfrey’s voice was low.
-“I will return as soon as I can.”

-The Duchess smiled.
-“He will write.
-I will make sure of it.”

-They left on a cold morning, Godfrey riding beside his sister, his face turned back toward Westminster until the road curved and the castle vanished behind the trees.
+Perhaps less,” Godfrey replied.
+He reached out as if to touch her hand, then remembered the eyes of the court and pulled back.
+“I will return with the speed of a courier.”

+Young Mathilda smiled, a sharp, knowing look.
+“He will write to you, sister.
+I shall see to the ink and parchment myself.”

+---

+### Overheard

+Passing nearby at the garden’s edge, the grey-haired agent of *de la Roche* stepped closer to Sir Guy.
+He adjusted his heavy cloak, his eyes fixed on Godfrey’s retreating form.

+“A son who is absent,” the agent mused, his voice smooth as oil, “cannot protect a girl who is present.
+The goose-house door is left unlatched, so to speak.”

 ---